chainstack/docs/docs/tutorials/tezos/simple-fund-contract-in-ligo.md

 ### Fund your account with testnet tez

-The [Tezos faucet](https://faucet.tzalpha.net/) generates one account a time with test tez on all testnets at once, including Florencenet.
+The [Tezos faucet](https://faucet.tzalpha.net/) generates one account at a time with test tez on all testnets at once, including Florencenet.

 1. Go to the [faucet](https://faucet.tzalpha.net/).
 1. Click **Get Testnet tez**.